aschoepe/ooxml/doc/ooxml-docx.md

 ## MEASUREMENT

-A measurement is given either as interger value without unit or as integer immediately followed by a unit.
+A measurement is given either as integer value without unit or as integer immediately followed by a unit.
 If the value is just a number then what distance is specified by the number depends on the option and is documented with the option.
 The allowed units are: